Spectral analysis of high-dimensional spot volatility matrix with applications: Simulation studies

 We first present some simulation studies to illustrate the behavior of the empirical spectral distribution of the realized spot volatility matrix estimator, for both the deterministic volatility model \eqref{det:vol} and the stochastic volatility model \eqref{sto:vol}.
-In Figure \ref{fig_esd}, we use red solid lines to represent the cumulative distribution function of Mar$\check{\text{c}}$enko-Pastur law provided by Theorem \ref{spot_esd}, which is also the limiting spectral distribution of the realized spot volatility matrix.
+In Figure \ref{fig_esd}--\ref{fig_esd2}, we use red solid lines to represent the cumulative distribution function of Mar$\check{\text{c}}$enko-Pastur law provided by Theorem \ref{spot_esd}, which is also the limiting spectral distribution of the realized spot volatility matrix.
 Moreover, results for different dimensions $p=34,68,102$ are reported when multiple variational parameters $r_1$ and $r_2$ are used for the deterministic and stochastic volatility models, respectively.
-From the figure, we see that all the empirical spectral distributions are close to corresponding theoretical Mar$\check{\text{c}}$enko-Pastur law, which verifies the conclusions in Theorem \ref{spot_esd}.
+Furthermore, different levels of correlation strength $\rho=0.4, 0.8$ is also considered for the stochastic volatility model.
+From the figures, we see that all the empirical spectral distributions are close to corresponding theoretical Mar$\check{\text{c}}$enko-Pastur law, which verifies the conclusions in Theorem \ref{spot_esd}.

 Next, we consider the following hypothesis testing problem:

 or equivalently